Maryland Route 152: Route description

 MD 152 begins at an entrance to the Edgewood Area of Aberdeen Proving Ground.
 The state highway heads north as two-lane undivided Magnolia Road and crosses over Amtrak's Northeast Corridor railroad line and MARC's Penn Line.
 MD 152 passes through the community of Magnolia, where the highway intersects Trimble Road, which connects the community with Edgewood to the east and Joppatowne to the west.
 The state highway expands to a four-lane divided highway ahead of its intersection with US 40 (Pulaski Highway), where the highway's name changes to Mountain Road.
 MD 152 crosses over CSX's Philadelphia Subdivision railroad line to arrive in the community of Joppa, where the highway is paralleled to the west by its old alignment, Old Mountain Road South.
 The state highway intersects MD 7 (Philadelphia Road) before meeting I-95 (John F. Kennedy Memorial Highway) at a diamond interchange.
-The interchange ramps to and from Baltimore intersect the old alignment, with a park and ride lot located in the southwest quadrant of the interchange.
+The interchange ramp from northbound I-95 intersects the old alignment, with a park and ride lot located in the southwest quadrant of the interchange.

 North of I-95, MD 152 receives the northern end of Old Mountain Road South and reduces to a two-lane undivided road to pass through the hamlet of Clayton.
 The state highway, which is paralleled on the east by another loop of old alignment, Old Mountain Road Central, has many sections of three-lane road with a center left-turn lane on its way northwest to Fallston.
 The state highway intersects Singer Road and Jerusalem Road in the village of Mountain.
 Singer Road heads east past the historic school McComas Institute; Jerusalem Road heads west to Jerusalem, a village within Gunpowder Falls State Park on Little Gunpowder Falls that contains the Jerusalem Mill Village and the Jericho Farm, which are connected by the Jericho Covered Bridge.
 Through the hamlet of Stockton, MD 152 is paralleled to the west by Old Mountain Road North and intersects Old Joppa Road, which heads northeast toward Bel Air providing access to the historic farm Olney and the Norris-Stirling House.